-For those planning to graduate in May
+For those planning to graduate in May:

 Jan.
 15 - final date for submission of all materials, including approved dissertation, if you plan to apply for waiver of registration (in which case please let your advisor and CGS know).
+This allows graduation in May without tuition in spring semester.

 Feb.
 1 (SGS) - deadline to submit application for graduation.
 Submit via SIS.
-Deadline to submit Form "Notification of defense" to SGS
+Deadline to submit Form "Notification of defense" to SGS, schedule defense through department office